angela1C/Programming-and-Scripting-Project/README.md

 - See the list of DataFrame attributes and methods here: [DataFrame attributes](http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html#pandas.DataFrame)

-I use first look at the meta-data of the Iris DataFrame using the attributes of the Iris DataFrame object.
+I look firstly at the meta-data of the Iris DataFrame using the attributes of the Iris DataFrame object.

 - The `ndim` attribute shows the number of axes / array dimensions of the Iris data set.
 - The `shape` attributes gives the axis dimensions of the object - the number or rows and columns in the table of data.